 In the wake of the pandemic, the practice of buying cars online has skyrocketed among Americans.
 And it’s a development that’s here to stay.
 As an informed consumer it is important to learn how to find the best car deals when shopping online.

-Consumers have easy access to an immense amount of information to aid in the online buying process, from the Manufacturer’s Suggested Retail Price (MSRP) to trade-in values, financing, incentives, inventory, expert ratings and user reviews.
-Use all of this information to your advantage to be an informed shopper when buying a new car online.
+You have easy access to an immense amount of information to help with the online buying process.
+From the Manufacturer’s Suggested Retail Price (MSRP), trade-in values, financing, incentives, inventory, expert ratings and user reviews — every detail you need is easily found online.
+Use all of this information to your advantage to be an informed shopper.

 1. Set your budget

 Your first step should be determining how much you can afford to spend.
-This includes calculating such regular and one-time costs, such as fuel, car insurance and identifying how much of a down payment you will bring to the table.
-All of these factors contribute to the purchase price and ongoing monthly cost associated with owning the vehicle.
+This includes calculating regular and one-time costs.
+Fuel, car insurance and your down payment all contribute to the purchase price and ongoing monthly cost associated with owning a car.

-Your budget calculations should also take into account the interest you will pay, as this will also influence your monthly payment and your overall cost for the car.
+Your budget calculations should also take into account the interest you will pay since it is the biggest influence on your monthly payment and the overall cost.
 Buyers who have higher credit scores will be offered more competitive interest rates than buyers with lower credit scores.

 Bankrate tip: Experts advise making at least a 20 percent down payment and spending no more than 10 percent of your monthly household budget on all vehicle expenses, including maintenance and insurance.